2 days Stift Heiligenkreuz for connoisseurs

 The monks in Stift Heiligenkreuz

-How nice on our last visit to the monastery this time too we get to know the life stories of some monks.
-Father Johannes Paul Chavanne has been with the Cistercian Abbey of Heiligenkreuz since 2006.
-After a stay in India, where he worked with street children, he first studied law in Vienna.
+As we did on our last visit to the monastery we will also get to know the life stories of some monks.
+Father Johannes Paul Chavanne has been at the Cistercian monastery in Heiligenkreuz since 2006.
+After a stay in India, during which he worked with street children, he first studied law in Vienna.
 After entering the monastery, however, he switched to theology.
-Since 2013 he has been a pastor for the Olympic and Paralympic Games.
-As such, he attended the games in Sochi / Russia in 2014, Rio de Janeiro / Brazil in 2016 and Pyeong Chang / South Korea in 2018.
-Over dinner, he finally told us about his trip to Ethiopia.
-He shows us photos from a visit to a men's monastery that can only be reached via climbing ropes.
-"Women are not allowed there," he says, looking at me and our companions Elena Paschinger von Creative Lena and Angelica Mandler-Saul from On the road again.
+He has been the chaplain for the Olympic and Paralympic Games since 2013.
+As such, he attended, for example, the games in Sochi/Russia 2014, Rio de Janeiro/Brazil 2016 and Pyeong Chang/South Korea 2018.
+At dinner, he finally tells us about his trip to Ethiopia.
+He shows us photos of a visit to a men's monastery that can only be reached via climbing ropes.
+“Women are not allowed there,” he says, looking at me and our companion Elena Paschinger from Creativelena and Angelica Mandler-Saul from Wiederunterwegs.

 The guest master of the abbey also surprises me.
-He tells us that he worked in his IT before his time as a monk.
-Brother Isaak Maria, a novice, reports how he spends his free time: “I like going swimming every now and then.
+He tells us that he worked in IT before his time as a monk.
+Brother Isaak Maria, a novice, reports how he spends his free time: “I like going swimming now and then.
 This is particularly pleasant in the summer months.
-We just have to log out, ”he laughs.
-When I asked what was the reason for him to enter the monastery, he replied: "Living in community with the other monks."
+We just have to log out,” he laughs.
+When I asked what was the reason for him to enter the monastery, he replied: “Living in community with the other monks.”

 Art and architecture in Stift Heiligenkreuz

-Frater Isaac Maria is the one who leads us through the collegiate church and the monastery.
-The Cistercian Monastery has existed without interruption since its founding in the year 1133.
-Besides Stift Heiligenkreuz, only Stift Rein can claim this.
-This is a bit older though.
+Finally, it is Brother Isaak Maria who leads us through the collegiate church and the monastery.
+The Cistercian monastery has existed without interruption since it was founded in 1133.
+Along with Heiligenkreuz monastery, only Rein monastery can claim this.
+However, this is a little older.

-The pen is built in the shape of a square courtyard.
-A wing is reserved for the monks.
-This is where their accommodations are.
-Part of the garden is only accessible to them.
-"We also find peace there during the day," explains Brother Isaak Maria.
+The monastery is built in the form of a square courtyard.
+One wing is reserved for the monks.
+This is where their accommodation is located.
+Part of the garden is exclusively accessible to them.
+“We find peace there even during the day,” explains Brother Isaak Maria.
 The sacristy is also located in this wing.
-The Cistercian keep their vestments in their cupboards.
-One of them shows us Brother Isaak Maria.
+The Cistercians keep church vestments in their cupboards.
+Brother Isaak Maria shows us one of them.

 We visit the cloister and the chapter house where the last Babenbergs are buried.
-The fountain forms the heart of the monastery.
-It is located in the cloister, from which we have an insight into the garden.
+The fountain is the heart of the monastery.
+It is located in the cloister, from which we have a view of the garden.
 “This symbolizes paradise,” explains Brother Isaak Maria.
 He is right.
-With his roses he actually looks like this to us.
+It actually has that effect on us with its roses.

 The manuscript chamber

-Father Roman shows us the manuscript chamber of the convent.
-They are the reason why we visit the monastery this time.
-For centuries, monks have described parchment sheets in the scriptorium of the abbey with illuminations.
-These treasures can only be reached through a steel door.
+Father Roman shows us the monastery's manuscript chamber.
+They are the reason why we are visiting the monastery this time.
+For centuries, monks have written on parchment sheets with illuminations in the monastery's scriptorium.
+However, these treasures can only be accessed through a steel door.
 There they are protected from daylight.

 Modern Times in Stift Heiligenkreuz

-Father Johannes Paul shows us that Heiligenkreuz Abbey does not only manage historical values, but has arrived in modern times.
+Father Johannes Paul shows us that Heiligenkreuz Abbey does not only manage historical values, but has also arrived in the modern age.
 He leads us through the theological college.
-This is located in the former abbey farm.
-It is an educational institution for theologians and, since 2007, has even been a "university under papal law".
-Her Pope Benedict XVI. awarded.
-The university has borne its name since then.
+This is located in the former monastery farm.
+It is an educational institution for theologians and has even been a “university of pontifical law” since 2007.
+Pope Benedict XVI has awarded this title.
+The university has borne his name ever since.
 Lecture halls, a study library and a seminary offer an environment in which studying is fun.

-But there is not just teaching in this part of the congregation.
-Here is also the studio 1133.
+But teaching is not everything in this part of the monastery.
+Studio 1133 is also located here.
 This film studio is equipped with the latest technology.
-Here fairs are transmitted live from the pen.
-Interviews with high church representatives are done in the studio.
-But the pen is also present in the social media.
-In doing so, special emphasis is placed on interactivity.
-On Tuesday it says up Facebook "We pray for you".
-By Tweet Participants can submit their wishes.
-And the monks pray the same live in front of the camera.
+Mass from the monastery is broadcast live here.
+Interviews with high church representatives are also filmed in the studio.
+But the abbey is also present on social media.
+Particular emphasis is placed on interactivity.
+On Tuesday it's time to open Facebook”We pray for you”.
+By Tweet participants can submit their wishes.
+And the monks pray live in front of the camera.

 Hiking on the Via Sacra